BubiniB/bazinga/README.md

 - I would like to add a sound queue for a win, for a loss and a tie
 - Display a picture for either a win, a loss or tie.
+- Add "best to 10" as game end and game resetting afterwards

 ## Testing